Adam & Eve

 I have chosen in this presentation to assume that the latter explanation may have some merit, since there are a number of significant details in the Adam and Eve story that appear to be metaphorical, including the critical “tree of the knowledge of good and evil” (no, it wasn’t a physical tree with fruit that could be chewed and swallowed) and the talking serpent who was clearly a representation, figurative or otherwise, of Satan.

-There are also the puzzling stories in Chapter 4 of Genesis about Adam and Eve’s sons that were born after the fall.
+There are also the puzzling stories in Genesis 4 about Adam and Eve’s sons that were born after the fall.
 Cain killed his brother Abel in a jealous rage and was very worried about becoming a fugitive from others who would harm him after being driven out of Eden, which suggests that there were unrelated human beings on the planet at the time.
 The Lord then put a mark of protection upon him, encouraged him, and sent him east to the land of Nod where he somehow found a wife, married, raised a family, and built a city.
 Subsequently Adam and Eve had another son, Seth, who also married and had a family.
 Where did Cain’s wife in Nod and Seth’s wife come from?
 Did they marry their sisters?
 Oh dear.